 - 1. Below is an overview of the education components that are part of the study programme.
 The educational activities are outlined in the FHICT course guide and in the course books.
 The course guide will be published on the website no later than 1 week before the start of the semester. - The following courses: Project Pphase, Project Cphase, internship, Project Bphase, Project C++ and Graduation Project are projects. - For all other courses the educational activities are a mix of theory and practical. - To pass the interim examination for the units of study: internship and graduation project, the student needs to have a minimum grade of 6 for the test (type 8).
 To pass the interim examination for all other units of study the student is must have a sufficient grade for all courses within that unit.
 The scale of assessment for every unit of study is 1..10.
 The grade for a unit of study is determined by the weighted average of the courses within that unit with type test 1, 2, 3, 4, 6 and 8.
 See article 18. - This overview only applies to cohorts 2016-2017, 2017-2018 and 2018-2019.

-For the foundation year and the first semester of the corephase see the TER 2020-2021 HBO-ICT full time - three teaching methods.
+For semesters 1 till 7 see the TER 2022-2023 HBO-ICT full time - four teaching methods.
 These units of study are offered within the new curriculum.
-The second semester of the corephase will be offered within the new curriculum from February 2021.
+In the old curriculum students can only graduate.